huridocs/uwazi-documentation/admin-docs/how-to-access-the-api-for-your-instance.md

-# HOW TO ACCESS THE API FOR YOUR INSTANCE
+# How to Access the API for Your Instance

 > An API allows one program to request data from another.
 API stands for application programming interface.
 An API provides you with data its programmers have made available to outside users.